turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos.md

 ### Extensions

-* Once logged in, sort the user's movies by the date they rated the movie (the `updated_at` info for a rating might help with this)
+* Once logged in, sort the user's movies by the date they rated the movie (the `created_at` info for a rating might help with this...)
 * Whether or not a user is logged in, give the ability to sort the movies by release date

-Hmmm...we'll see if there are any others.
+Think of some others!

 ## The API